dttocs/nuage-ospdirector/README.md

-# OSP Director Integration with Nuage
+# OSP Director 13 Integration with Nuage

+# Mellanox CX-5 OVS Offload

+Initial release

 ## Note: There has been change in the documentation release format starting from OSPD13 + Nuage 5.4.1.